bariskorzay/Django-ToDo-List/README.md

 # ToDo List App

+Django To-Do List is a simple web application that helps users manage their tasks.
+Users can add new tasks, mark existing tasks as completed, and perform deletion operations.

 This project is a simple ToDo list application built using Django, JavaScript, HTML, CSS and Bootstrap.
 Users can add, delete and mark completed tasks.

 <img src="https://www.linkpicture.com/q/django-todo-list-tamamlanmis.jpg" type="image">